JIT Compilation Benchmark

-AADC delivers the best combination of fast compilation and fast execution for Monte Carlo Greeks computation.
+AADC delivers the best combination of fast JIT compilation and fast execution for Monte Carlo Greeks computation.

-With 48ms compilation time (vs 12.5s for JAX XLA), AADC is ideal for real-time pricing where trade structures change frequently.
+AADC JIT graph compilation takes 82ms (vs 12.5s for JAX XLA), making it ideal for real-time pricing where trade structures change frequently.

 Faster Greeks than PyTorch